White Fountain Weeping Cherry

 A breathtaking garden accent shrub with an abundance of snowy white flowers in early spring on a gracefully weeping and arching plant; merits use as a solitary where it can be appreciated, requires some training; needs full sun and well-drained soil

 White Fountain Weeping Cherry is draped in stunning clusters of fragrant white flowers along the branches in early spring, which emerge from distinctive shell pink flower buds before the leaves.
-It has forest green foliage throughout the season.
+It has forest green deciduous foliage.
 The pointy leaves turn an outstanding gold in the fall.
 The fruits are showy black drupes displayed in early fall.
 The smooth dark red bark adds an interesting dimension to the landscape.

 White Fountain Weeping Cherry is a deciduous dwarf tree with a strong central leader and a rounded form and gracefully weeping branches.
 Its average texture blends into the landscape, but can be balanced by one or two finer or coarser trees or shrubs for an effective composition.